 First Chapter, Section 4

-Living life on autopilot may have unfavorable repercussions.
-To paraphrase John Holt, individuals who watch television on autopilot learn that the personalities they see on TV are in every sense superior to them.
-They witness TV celebrities who are younger, sexier, brighter, stronger, quicker, braver, wealthier, happier, more successful, and more respected.
+Living life on autopilot can have unfavorable consequences.
+To paraphrase John Holt, individuals who watch television on autopilot learn that the personalities they see on TV are, in every sense, superior to them.
+They witness TV celebrities who appear younger, sexier, brighter, stronger, quicker, braver, wealthier, happier, more successful, and more respected.
+This passive consumption of media can lead to feelings of inadequacy and a distorted perception of reality.

-Ummon, a great Zen master of the T’ang period in China, said to his assembly of monks, “The world is vast and wide.
+In contrast, mindful engagement with life fosters deeper learning and personal growth.
+Zen Master Roshi Philip Kapleau, in his excellent book Awakening to Zen, emphasizes the importance of experiential awareness.
+He recounts the teaching of Ummon, a great Zen master of the T’ang period in China, who said to his assembly of monks, “The world is vast and wide.
 Why do you put on your seven-piece robe at the sound of the bell?”

 Human Consciousness